-MBE/WBE FY 2016 Initiatives Since the passage of the MBE/WBE program, President Preckwinkle has made achieving full MBE/WBE participation in District's procurement a key goal of her administration.
+MBE/WBE FY 2017 Initiatives Since the passage of the MBE/WBE program, President Preckwinkle has made achieving full MBE/WBE participation in District's procurement a key goal of her administration.
 The District has undertaken a number of efforts to reduce barriers for minority- and women-owned businesses that are competing for contracts and currently doing business with the District.
-Our efforts and accomplishments during FY 2016 are described below:
+Our efforts and accomplishments during FY 2017 are described below:

-- Participated in 18 outreach and workshop conferences, many in collaboration with various Government entities, Assist Agencies and Board of Commissioners throughout Cook County - Organized two jointly Vendor Fairs with Cook County ,Chicago Botanic Garden, the Chicago Zoological Society and the City of Chicago - Awarded 42% of its contract to minority and women-owned businesses - 58% of contract payments were made to minority and women-owned businesses - Provided strategic assistance to the Chicago Botanic Garden to increase and maximize the participation of MBEs in their procurement process - Working to implement strategic procurement initiatives exclusively targeted to maximize the participation of small and minority & women owned businesses in prime contracting roles - Project specific analysis on all solicitations to establish appropriate MWBE participation goals - Expanded the District vendor database from 3,048 registered vendors to 9,572.
-This will enable vendors seeking to do business with the District a much greater awareness of the contracting opportunities, and also to those of the Chicago Botanic Garden and the Chicago Zoological Society (Brookfield Zoo). - Encouraged the participation of MWBEs in contracts where there are no apparent subcontracting opportunities by including in the evaluating process, proposer's good faith efforts.
+- Participated in 13 outreach and workshop conferences, many in collaboration with various Government entities, Assist Agencies and Board of Commissioners throughout Cook County - Awarded 58% of its contract to minority and women-owned businesses - A total of 41% of contract payments were made to minority and women-owned businesses - Working to implement strategic procurement initiatives exclusively targeted to maximize the participation of small and minority & women owned businesses in prime contracting roles - Project specific analysis on all solicitations to establish appropriate MWBE participation goals - Collaborated with ERP staff to implement the new Oracle system to transmit payment data to our Compliance Reporting System (CRS) in an effort to automate payment information to prime contractors and vendors. - Encouraged the participation of MWBEs in contracts where there are no apparent subcontracting opportunities by including in the evaluating process, proposer's good faith efforts. - Sent targeted email invitations to bid to new District vendors to attract, inform and encourage the active participation of vendors in procurement and contracting opportunities. - Actively participated in all mandatory and non-mandatory pre-bid meetings to ensure the participation of MWBEs on all District contracts. - Active participant in the Government Procurement and Compliance Forum (GPCF), which is a strategic partnership of over 30 government agencies and non-profit assist agencies representing small businesses to drive bold, cross-agency improvements to make the region a benchmark for procurement, certification, and compliance processes that are streamlined, standardized, equitable and transparent.

-Disparity Study Since President Preckwinkle took office, the District has made critical and strategic investments to overcome the barriers that minority- and women-owned businesses encounter while pursuing contracting opportunities , including taking measures to ensure their full participation at all levels of the District.
+Disparity Study Since President Preckwinkle took office, the District has made critical and strategic investments to overcome the barriers that minority- and women-owned businesses encounter while pursuing contracting opportunities, including taking measures to ensure their full participation at all levels of the District.